 Glassworking (scientific glassware)

-The working of glass, including techniques such as glass blowing (heating glass and blowing air into it) specifically to make scientific apparatus.
-See the separate entry for glassworking.
+The working of glass, including techniques such as glass blowing (heating glass and blowing air into it) specifically to make scientific apparatus (see the separate entries for glassworking and surgical instrument making).

 |Area currently practised||UK|

 |Origin in the UK||1900-20|

 |Current no. of professionals (main income)||101-200|